panva/jose/README.md

   application can handle fetching the referenced `x5u` or `jku`
 - ✕ JWS detached content - won't implement, who needs it can remove/attach the payload after/before
   the respective operation
+- ✕ "none" alg support, no crypto, no use, don't bother

 | JWK Key Types | Supported ||
 | -- | -- | -- |